 9. Each Party (i) acknowledges that no Party, nor any Affiliate, nor any Representative of a Party or any such Affiliate, makes any representation or warranty, either express or implied, as to the accuracy or completeness of any information (regardless of whether considered Confidential Information subject to the confidentiality obligations hereof), and (ii) agrees, to the fullest extent not prohibited by law, that no Party, nor any such Affiliate or Representative shall have any liability to the other Party or any Representatives or Affiliates of that Party on any basis (including, without limitation, in contract, tort, under federal or state securities laws or otherwise) as a result of participation in the Evaluation, review of a Party or the use of the Confidential Information, except for breaches of this Agreement.

-10. It is understood and agreed that money damages would not be a sufficient remedy for any breach of this Agreement and that a Party may be entitled to seek preliminary and final injunctive relief without a requirement to post bond, as well as any and all other applicable remedies at law or equity, including the recovery of damages..
+10. It is understood and agreed that money damages would not be a sufficient remedy for any breach of this Agreement and that a Party may be entitled to seek preliminary and final injunctive relief without a requirement to post bond, as well as any and all other applicable remedies at law or equity, including the recovery of damages.
+Excepting the right of a party to seek such relief, all claims and matters in question arising out of this agreement or the relationship between the Parties created by this agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+The arbitration shall be administered by the American Arbitration Association ("AAA").
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If any Party fails to designate an arbitrator within the time specified or the two Parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the Parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

 11. It is understood and agreed that no failure or delay in exercising any right, power or privilege hereunder shall operate as a waiver thereof, nor shall any single or partial exercise thereof preclude any other or further exercise thereof or the exercise of any right, power or privilege hereunder.